aleshaleksey/fansys23/06-abilities.md

 - **SP dice total**: 16.
 - **MP dice total**: 16.
-- **Other:** At least 3 other martial combat abilities or boons, one of which must be "Swift Strike" or 2 other martial combat abilities and boons and "Flurry".
+- **Other:** At least 3 other natural combat or boons, one of which must be "Swift Strike" or 2 other natural combat abilities and boons and "Flurry".

 ___
 ### Active Abilities (Supernatural)

 This section contains a listing of active abilities which are supernatural in nature.
-The use of these abilities generally requires a declaration by the player (or the DM) who control the character.
+The use of these abilities generally requires a declaration by the player (or the DM) who controls the character.

 ___
 #### Alternate Form I-IV